top of page

 Psychotherapy

-Do you take insurance?I work with insurance companies as an out-of network (OON) provider.
-At the end of the month my office will provide you with a statement, which you may submit to your insurance company for OON reimbursement.
+I work with insurance companies as an out-of network provider.
+At the end of the month my office will provide you with a superbill that you can submit to your insurance company for out-of-network reimbursement.
 Many of my clients find that their benefits cover some, if not most of the treatment costs.
 How much is covered depends on your particular policy, including deductibles and coinsurances.
-If you are unsure about your benefit coverage, contact me and I will help you determine your options.

 bottom of page